 It might be a problem if you keep seeing it as one, so you first need to start seeing being alone differently.

 Alone means you have a lot of time on your hands.
 It means you can get your life together until someone else comes into it.
 It means you can understand yourself.

 The key thing here is time.
-You can do many things if you have a lot of time on your hand with no one interrupting.
+You can do many things if you have much time on your hands with no one interrupting.

 Moving To A New City

 Once upon a time, I moved to a new city.
 I was broke and trying to figure out things to do.
 I had just paid rent, and as a freelance writer, I’d just entered my famine season.

 Heck, it was lonely.
 I struggle a bit, but not that much.

 I was introverted, so staying alone wasn’t a big deal.

 The issue was that I had no friends in this new city.
+No family around.
 So I would have to call someone in my family, and that’s different from what I was used to.

 Did I keep myself indoors?